Who (mis)translates the (mis)translators?

 - Romeo Stevens, “Dukkha: created vs discovered”

 Sometimes you can make prophecies come true by faking it.
-But if you really want insight into the workings of your mind, you can’t keep dressing them in stories.
-Your actual mental events are not your firstborn ideas of those events, nor your second attempt, nor your hundredth.4 Eventually your perceptions and ideas and words may reach the right kind of nuance and freedom and interplay that they can do good work to relate some of your inner movements, but that’s secondary to finding out what those inner movements look and feel like.
-If you lean too hard on any particular story about what meditation is, or who you are, you’ll “acquire an identity” that might stubbornly block what you’d otherwise feel.
-And each time you do feel something new, if you’re really excited to name it and hold it and handle it, beware the little trap you might build for yourself.
+But if you really want insight into the workings of your mind, you can’t keep dressing them up in stories.
+Your actual mental events are not your firstborn concepts of those events, nor your second-born, nor hundredth.3 Eventually my perceptions and ideas and words may reach a sufficient approximation of nuance that their interplay can do good work to relate some of my inner movements.
+But that’s secondary to learning to pay any attention to those movements, as long as I’m concerned with actual introspective competence.
+If you lean too hard or too often on any particular story about what an experience should be, perhaps you’ve acquired a piece of identity that may stubbornly override your capacity for honest experiences.

 The investigation you do into your own experience has to be a real investigation, and not one in which you are highly confident about what there is to find. i.e. people feel like they're meditating wrong if their experience doesn't seem to match whichever map they are using.